AdGreen Carbon Calculator Terms & Conditions

 Managing Users [& Admins]

 Admins can view, invite, approve and remove users and admins for the Company for whom they are the admin.
 They can also update their role, and the roles of others, as required.
-Note that admins (nor users) of companies who have child companies cannot view any details of their child companies’ users or admins.
+Note that neither admins (nor users) of companies who have child companies can view their child companies’ users or admins.

 Managing Company settings